 Treatment can be effective for PTSD and involves psychological intervention as well as medications.

-The main psychological treatment for treating PTSD is cognitive-behavioural therapy.
-This means examining the thought processes associated with the trauma, the way memories return, and how people react to them.
+The main psychological treatment for treating PTSD is trauma-focused psychotherapy, which includes cognitive-behavioural therapy and exposure-based therapies.
+Cognitive-behavioural therapy means examining the thought processes associated with the trauma, the way memories return, and how people react to them.
 PTSD often fades over time, even without treatment, and the goal of therapy is to accelerate that natural healing process.

 Because the horror may fade over time, being confronted with memories of the trauma when in a safe situation may help a person over time to become less frightened or depressed by those memories.
-This is called desensitization, which is often combined with cognitive behavioural therapy.
+This is a form of exposure-based therapy called prolonged exposure therapy, which is often combined with cognitive behavioural therapy.
 Psychological treatments are particularly helpful for the "re-experiencing symptoms" and any social or vocational impairment caused by PTSD.
 Eye movement desensitization and reprocessing (EMDR) is also a recognized treatment for PTSD.

 Medications that may be used in treatment are serotonin reuptake inhibitors (SSRI’s; e.g., fluoxetine, paroxetine, sertraline).
 Another class of medications called serotonin-norepinephrine reuptake inhibitors (SNRI’s; e.g. venlafaxine) is sometimes used as well.
 Most people with PTSD will benefit from taking antidepressant medications, whether or not they have clinical depression accompanying their PTSD.
 SSRIs are usually started at low doses and increased slowly.
-It may take 2 to 3 months to determine the full effectiveness of the medication.
-Other medications (e.g., those that help balance mood and reduce mood swings, or antipyschotics) may also help to relieve symptoms.
+It may take 2 to 3 months to determine the full effectiveness of the medication, although some people may continue treatment with the medication for 6 months up to a year or longer.
+Prazosin, which is used to treat high blood pressure, may not treat PTSD itself, but has been shown to help with PTSD associated nightmares.
+Other medications (e.g., those that help balance mood and reduce mood swings, or antipsychotics) may also help to relieve symptoms.